EGR304-2026-F-101/EGR304-2026-F-101.github.io/docs/05-design-ideation.md

 ### 3.5 Features Retained for Future Ideation

-Features that were not selected for one of the three primary concepts were **not discarded**.
+Features that were not selected for one of the three primary concepts were not discarded.
 They remain available as a separate pool of ideas that can be revisited during concept development.

 Examples include: